 Raised homocysteine levels have been associated with cognitive impairment and dementia in later life.
 Low blood levels of vitamin B12 are also associated with cognitive decline and dementia.
 People with Alzheimer’s dementia also tend to have lower levels of number micronutrients, including vitamin B12.

-However, trials in which people were given supplements of vitamin B12, B6 and folic acid, alone or in combination, do not appear to improve cognitive function in individuals with (or without) existing cognitive impairment.
+However, trials in which people were given supplements of vitamin B12, B6 and folic acid, alone or in combination, to lower homocysteine levels did not appear to improve cognitive function in individuals with (or without) existing cognitive impairment.
 A study from Oxford University did find, however, that combining omega-3 fish oils with B vitamins in people with Alzheimer’s might slow their disease progression.
 In those taking high-dose B vitamins (folic acid 0.8 mg, vitamin B6 20 mg, vitamin B12, 0.5 mg) for two years, the rate of brain atrophy slowed by 40% compared with those taking placebo but only in those who also had high blood levels of omega-3 fatty acids.
 In those who had a raised homocysteine level the rate of brain shrinkage was more dramatic with a 70% reduction in its progression.
 No significant effects were seen in those with low omega-3 levels, suggesting that fish oils plus B vitamins are both needed.

 Vitamin B12 and eye disease